Vorpostenboot: Normandy landings

 On 6 June 1944, the Allied liberation of the European mainland began with the Normandy landings of Operation Neptune.
 Standing against the overwhelming naval strength of the Allied forces were 163 minesweepers, 42 Artillerieträger, and 57 Vorpostenboote.
 Early on the morning of D-Day, British glider-borne soldiers captured what is now called Pegasus Bridge, a key canal bridge at Bénouville which would prevent German reinforcements from reaching the British and Canadian beachheads.
 Two small German ships, whose identity has been attributed to Vorpostenboote Otto Bröhan and Friedrich Busse, steamed up the canal and counterattacked against the British forces now defending the bridge.
 The attack was ineffectual, causing only one minor injury, and eventually both ships were scuttled in the Caen Canal.

 While a few Vorpostenboote attempted to make contact with the enemy during the landings, these all had little or no effect due to the overwhelming Allied naval and aerial supremacy.
 By July, surface resistance by the Germans was effectively non-existent, and the Royal Navy began to turn its attention to destroying the remaining German vessels still operating on the French coast.
 On 5 July, Operation Dredger was launched, which targeted auxiliary vessels which were escorting U-boats into and out of harbor.
 The operation resulted in the Battle of Pierres Noires, Canadian destroyers of Escort Group 12 detected on radar a group leaving Brest.
 It was two U-boats being escorted by the Vorpostenboote Alfred I, Vierge de Nassabielle, Leipzig, and Marie Simone along with two minesweepers.
-The Allied ships' opening salvo struck Alfred, disabling its rudders and setting it ablaze.
+The Allied ships' opening salvo struck Alfred I, disabling its rudders and setting it ablaze.
 The U-boats managed to dive and escape the battle, and the German escorts returned fire, eventually driving the Allied ships away.
-However, Vierge de Nassabielle and Marie Simone were both badly damaged, and Alfred had to be abandoned and would eventually sink.
+However, Vierge de Nassabielle and Marie Simone were both badly damaged, and Alfred I had to be abandoned and would eventually sink.